myriadeinc/patricia/README.md

 # patricia
-Bare exposure for monero libraries
+Bare exposure for monero libraries and job creation/validation

 There are two libraries that we don't have the time for making compatible with go :
 - node-cryptoforknote-util -> for creating monero blocks and translation between hex representation/raw binary format